You won’t believe how easy this blueberry cobbler recipe is to make! But first, here’s the story behind my Grandma’s easy blueberry cobbler.

 You can also have fun with your fruit choices.
 I mostly made blueberry versions, but I did a combo of white nectarines and blueberries that my husband has now proclaimed his favorite.

-And if you’re looking for another great summer fruit treat, be sure to check out my raspberry pie recipe.
+And if you’re looking for another great summer fruit treat, be sure to check out my Lemonade Chiffon Dessert.
 It’s another family favorite!

 From Grandma’s recipe box to your kitchen,